DmitriBogdanov/UTL/docs/module_parallel.md

 **Q:** How was this library tested?

-**A:** It has a wide [testing suite]() covering multiple algorithms and use cases that runs with Thread Sanitizer (GCC / clang), Address Sanitizer (GCC / clang / MSVC) and Undefined Behavior Sanitizer (GCC / clang) on all major platforms.
+**A:** It has a wide [testing suite](https://github.com/DmitriBogdanov/UTL/tree/master/tests/module_parallel) covering multiple algorithms and use cases that runs with on all major platforms.
+GCC & clang build run under ASan, TSan and UBSan.
 Tests also include some reasonable fuzzing.

 **Q:** Why no benchmarks against [Leopard](https://github.com/hosseinmoein/Leopard), [riften::ThiefPool](https://github.com/ConorWilliams/Threadpool) and [dp::thread_pool](https://github.com/DeveloperPaul123/thread-pool)?